prabhatkumarjha204-eng/Personal-AI-Chatbot/README.md

 ​##🛠 Features

-​* **Dictionary-Based Memory: Uses a structured dictionary to map user keywords to specific, informative responses.
+​* **Dictionary-Based Memory:-  Uses a structured dictionary to map user keywords to specific, informative responses.
-​* **Keyword Matching: Implements flexible keyword search logic, allowing the bot to understand queries even when phrased differently.
+​* **Keyword Matching:-  Implements flexible keyword search logic, allowing the bot to understand queries even when phrased differently.
-​* **Persistent Interaction: Built with a continuous while loop that allows for an ongoing conversation until the user decides to exit.
+​* **Persistent Interaction:-  Built with a continuous while loop that allows for an ongoing conversation until the user decides to exit.
-​* **User-Friendly: Personalized greeting feature that welcomes users and provides clear instructions on how to interact with the bot.
+​* **User-Friendly:-  Personalized greeting feature that welcomes users and provides clear instructions on how to interact with the bot.

 ​##💻 Tech Stack

-​* **Language: Python
+​* **Language:-  Python
-​* **Concepts Used: * Data Structures (Dictionaries)
+​* **Concepts Used:-  Data Structures (Dictionaries)
 ​* **Control Flow (while loops, if-elif logic)
 ​* **String Processing (.lower() normalization)
 ​* **User Input/Output handling